Create tokens that can’t be transferred. Certificates, identity, ticketing and more.

 : Keypair for new mintdecimals

-: Mint decimals
+: Mint decimalsgetMintLen

 - to get the space needed for the mint accountgetMinimumBalanceForRentExemption

-- to get the amount of lamports needed for the mint accountcreateAccount
+- to get the amount of lamports needed for

 - Allocates space on the blockchain for the mint accountcreateInitializeNonTransferableMintInstruction